-Here we use the 'key insights' proposed by Schmidt et al. (2011) as a basis to review current evidence and to identify research needs on the relationship of soil fauna to SOM dynamics in order to justify the relevance of incorporating the soil fauna into SOM models.
-How important animal activities are for manifold geological and pedological processes has been reviewed repeatedly (e.g. Swift et al., 1979; Wilkinson et al., 2009).
-Due to their prime role in most processes in soil (Briones, 2014) we mostly focus on earthworms, but also give examples for other groups of soil fauna whose role in C turnover appears to be much more relevant than thought thus far (e.g. David, 2014).
-Recently, the significant impact of eight different species of ants over 25 years on mineral dissolution and accumulation of calcium carbonate has even been discussed in the context of geoengineering and carbon sequestration (Dorn, 2014).
-We point out regional differences in climate, soils and land use with respect to soil fauna composition, abundance and activity and derive implications for SOM modelling.
-Finally, we introduce a new COST Action (ES 1406) that is working on the implementation of soil fauna into SOM models, also exploring the pros and caveats in such a process.
+Here we use the 'key insights' proposed by Schmidt et al. (2011) as a basis to review current 115 evidence and to identify research needs on the relationship of soil fauna to SOM dynamics.
+Our 116 review justifies the relevance of incorporating the soil fauna into SOM models.
+How important 117 animal activities are for manifold geological and pedological processes has been reviewed 118 119 repeatedly (e.g. Swift et al., 1979; Wilkinson et al., 2009), but carbon turnover - which is highly 120 dynamic and both directly and indirectly affected by animals - never had been the focus.
+Due to their prime role in most processes in soil (Briones, 2014) we mostly focus on earthworms, but 121 122 also give examples for other groups of soil fauna whose role in C turnover appears to be much 123 more relevant than thought thus far (e.g. David, 2014).
+We point out regional differences in 124 climate, soils and land use with respect to soil fauna composition, abundance and activity and 125 derive implications for SOM modelling.
+Finally, we introduce a new COST Action (ES 1406) that is working on the implementation of soil fauna into SOM models, also exploring the pros and 126 127 caveats in such a process.

-2. Key insights
+129 2.
+Key insights

-- The eight 'key insights' compiled by Schmidt et al., 2011 are shown in Fig. 1, together with the 132 most important activities of soil animals affecting them.
-As many animal-mediated processes are 133 tightly interconnected, they also matter for most of these insights.
-For instance, aggregate 134 formation in faeces simultaneously affects molecular structure, humic substances, physical 135 heterogeneity and soil microorganisms.
-In the following text we briefly summarize the role of 136 animal activities for each of the 'key insights'.
-As a more detailed example of animal impacts on 137 SOM turnover, we consider their role on soil aggregate formation in a separate section.
-Table 1 138 139 contains quantitative examples of animal activity taken from different biomes and land use types, 140 showing that earthworms alone strongly affect each of the 'key insights'.
-However, much smaller - 141 soil animals can also have substantial effects on them (Table 1).
+The eight 'key insights' compiled by Schmidt et al. (2011) are shown in Fig. 1, together with the most important activities of soil animals affecting them.
+As many animal-mediated processes are tightly interconnected, they also matter for most of these insights.
+For instance, aggregate formation in faeces simultaneously affects molecular structure, humic substances, physical heterogeneity and soil microorganisms.
+In the following text we briefly summarize the role of animal activities for each of the 'key insights'.
+As a more detailed example of animal impacts on SOM turnover, we consider their role on soil aggregate formation in a separate section.

-2.1.
+137 2.1.
 Molecular structure